tetherless-world/ontology-engineering/oe2020/course-recommender/index.md

 This is the preliminary project page for the Course Recommender ontology engineering project.

-The goal of this use case is to provide a set of recommended courses for an RPI student to enroll in for the next semester.
+The goal of this project is to develop a system that can recommended courses for an RPI student to enroll in for the next semester.
+To enable this system, our team is constructing an ontology that can capture information about courses, a student's plan-of-study, topic areas of courses, and graduation requirements.

-The content of this site is currently under development.
+This project and its core use case are currently under active development.
+More information about the most up-to-date documents related to the ontology and associated artifacts can be found in the list of resources.

 ## Team